dlops-io/data-labeling/README_sav.md

 ### Create a Data Store folder in GCS Bucket
 - Go to `https://console.cloud.google.com/storage/browser`
-- Go to the bucket `cheese-app-data-demo` (REPLACE WITH YOUR BUCKET NAME)
+- Go to the bucket `mushroom-app-data-demo` (REPLACE WITH YOUR BUCKET NAME)
 - Create a folder `dvc_store` inside the bucket

 ## Run DVC Container